voicus/asm/project1/README.md

 hexa representation car in A7 88 01 C0 0A 78 90 EC 04.
 3 Topic
 In solving the requirements, the variables used are only the small letters of the English alphabet.
-3.1 Black 1
+3.1 requirement 1
 Requirement 1 will be evaluated on 4 tests and will help you get a score of 4p from grade 10.
 Be given as input a sir hexa, it is required to display the instruction assembly of executed.
 For example, for the A78801C00A7890EC04 input, the output x 1 let x will be displayed 14 div.
-3.2 Intent 2
+3.2 requirement 2
 Requirement 2 will be evaluated on 4 tests and will help you get a score of 2p from grade 10.
 Either given as input an instruction in the assembly language of the considered arithmetic processor, it requires to display the standard output the instruction evaluation.
 For this requirement, in the instruction there are no variables, it being formed only from integer numbers and operations.
-For example, it can be given instruction 2 10 mul 5 div 7 6 under add.
+For example, it can be given instruction 2 10 mul 5 div 7 6 sub add.
 The result must either according to the following algorithm:
 · add 2 on the stack;
 · add 10 on the stack;
-· identify the surgery, multiply between 2 and 10, get 20, remove 2 and 10
+· identify the operation, multiply between 2 and 10, get 20, remove 2 and 10
 on the stack and only 20 is kept;
 · add 5 on the stack;
 · identify div - acts as 20 div 5, and the result is 4; remove 20 and 5 from the stack,
 and it keeps only 4;
 · add 7 on the stack;
 · add 6 on the stack;
-· identify under - calculate the difference between 7 and 6, get 1, remove 7 and 6 from the stack,
+· identify sub - calculate the difference between 7 and 6, get 1, remove 7 and 6 from the stack,
 and add to the stack value 1.
-Attention! at this point, on the stack we have 4 (at base) and 1 in peak, because under is binary surgery and worked only with arguments 7 and 6, but not with 4 which was already at the base of the stack.
+Attention! at this point, on the stack we have 4 (at base) and 1 in peak, because sub is binary operation and worked only with arguments 7 and 6, but not with 4 which was already at the base of the stack.
 · identify add - calculate the sum of 1 and 4, get 5, remove 1 and 4 on the stack, se
 add 5;
 · I have finished the track and the result obtained is, now, located on the top of the stack.
 The result of this calculation is 5.
 A suggestion to implement the algorithm is found at the end of this document.
 Important!
 Se request the evaluation only on unsigned!
 It guarantees that all operations will be on unsigned.
-3.3 Cerinta 3
+3.3 requirement 3
 Requirement 3 will be evaluated on 3 tests and will help you get 1.5p of grade 10.
 Be given as input an instruction in the assembly language of the considered arithmetic processor.
 Se requires to display the standard output the instruction evaluation.
 For this requirement, unlike